 The land was first owned by Nicholas Minor, who in 1758 divided his tract of land in Georgetown into lots for the beginning of the town of Leesburg.

 The building site was sold to “Peter Gregor, for the sum of forty shillings.”
 Gregor did not build and in 1760, he sold the tract to Philip and Margaret Coonts, who in turn transferred the property in 1762 to Conrad Spece.
 Four years later, Space sold to John Miller.

 Indications are that Miller erected the first section of the building and is listed as operating an “ordinary.”
-The ordinary was a place where one was offered the meal of the day and slept in the “single upstairs bed on space available.”
+The ordinary offered a meal and a stay on a “single upstairs bed on space available.”

 There is every indication that Thornton built onto the original structure.
 His son, Beverly Berryman Thornton, lived in the house until it was sold in 1796 to Francis Triplett, who kept its residential status.
 Triplett reconstructed the house, and erected the front two rooms of stone.

 The next change came in 1817, when Eleanor and Henry Peers purchased the property and converted the house once again into an ordinary with the establishment of the Peers Hotel.
 The hotel enjoyed an excellent reputation, considered “the best place to meet and to discuss business.”
 When the Marquis de Lafayette came to Leesburg in the company of former President Monroe and President John Adams, he was served from the facilities at the Peers Hotel.